 If you’re trying to be better with money but feel like you’re not getting anywhere, there’s a good chance you’re missing one critical piece: clear money goals.

 You might be budgeting, cutting costs, or trying to save but without a specific target, it’s hard to stay motivated.
-In this blog, I’m going to show you exactly how to set meaningful, achievable money goals that give you direction, purpose and real results.
+In this guide, I’m going to show you exactly how to set meaningful, achievable financial goals that give you direction, purpose and real results.

 You’ll learn: